 For example, the Physical Survey module is intended to provide representative data on the physical condition of Scotland's homes and this is achieved by assigning the module to streams 1 to 4.
-It should be noted that given difficulties in achieving the target number of physical surveys (see section 6.3), a fifth stream (stream nine) was opened up to the physical survey.
-In other words, households who were in stream nine were asked to participate in the physical survey from quarter 2 onwards.
+It should be noted that given difficulties in achieving the target number of physical surveys (see section 6.3), a fifth stream (stream nine) was opened up to the physical survey but not for the complete fieldwork year.
+Households who were in stream nine were asked to participate in the physical survey in quarter 4.

-5 This must be a person in whose name the accommodation is owned or rented or who is otherwise responsible for the accommodation.
+&lt;sup>5 This must be a person in whose name the accommodation is owned or rented or who is otherwise responsible for the accommodation.
 The Highest Income Householder (HIH) is taken as the household reference person for the first part of the interview.
 In households with more than one householder, the person with the highest income is taken as the household reference person.
 If householders have exactly the same income, the older or oldest is taken as the household reference person.

-6 The selection of the random adult is slightly more complex than this.
+&lt;sup>6 The selection of the random adult is slightly more complex than this.
 The random adult needs to be one of the adult household members who is aged 16 years or over, is normally resident during term time (if a student) or has not been living outside of the household for 6 months or more.